Ely Valley Railway: Ely Valley Extension Railway

-In the 1865 session of Parliament, the Ogmore and Ely Valley Railways (Amalgamation) Act was passed, by which the Ely Valley Extension Railway was taken over by the Ogmore Valley Railway.
+In the 1865 session of Parliament, the Ogmore and Ely Railways (Amalgamation) Act 1865 (28 & 29 Vict. c. ccv) was passed, by which the Ely Valley Extension Railway was taken over by the Ogmore Valley Railway.
 The Ely Valley Extension Railway opened its line on 16 October 1865, and was worked by the Great Western Railway as part of the Ely Valley line.
 (It was converted to narrow gauge in May 1872 and remained detached from the Ogmore network until the completion of the Black Mill to Hendreforgan line in September 1875.)

-The L&TVJR secured its New Lines Act on 23 July 1866.
+The L&TVJR secured the Llantrissant and Taff Vale Junction Railway Act 1866 (29 & 30 Vict. c. ccxlviii) (the 'New Lines Act') on 23 July 1866.
 It would build a new line on a north-west to south-east diagonal, from the Ely Valley Railway at Ynysmaerdy to Waterhall Junction south of Radyr, on the Penarth Harbour line.